When is Probate Required in Missouri?

 According to Section 473.097 of Missouri Statutes, estates valued over $40,000 typically require formal probate administration.
 However, smaller estates may qualify for simplified procedures through a small estate affidavit.

-Several types of assets can bypass the probate process in Missouri:
+Several types of assets can bypass probate in Missouri because they already have a legal transfer mechanism:

 1. Jointly Owned Property